 New logistics giant conquers Hoyerswerda: 20,000 square meters for Slam Germany!

-in the heart of Hoyerswerda is currently exciting in the logistics sector: The Slam Germany rents almost 20,000 square meters in the Nardt industrial estate in one of the former Aldi logistics centers.
-As the Saxon is reported here Square meters of hall space and 4,360 square meters of storage space used for logistics and the goods transport of an international online mail order company.
+Exciting things are happening in the logistics sector in the heart of Hoyerswerda: Slam Deutschland is renting almost 20,000 square meters in the Nardt industrial area, in one of the former Aldi logistics centers.
+As the Saxon reported, an area of around 5,480 square meters of hall space and 4,360 square meters of storage space is used for logistics and the transport of goods for an international online mail order company.

-growth in the logistics sector
+Growth in the logistics sector

 A look at the logistics landscape